- The Société Des Champs Elysée starts at North Rampart Street and Explanade Avenue, and proceeds southwest down North Rampart.

 - The parade then continues down the streetcar path as Norht Rampart St. becomes St Claude Ave. and continues until it reaches the end of the line on Elysian Fields Ave.

-Celebrate Twelfth Night and the beginning of Carnival season with one of the city's newest Mardi Gras krewes – La Société Pas Si Secrète Des Champs-Élysées (The Not So Secret Society of the Elysian Fields), a.k.a, the Société Des Champs Elysé.
+Celebrate Twelfth Night and the beginning of Carnival season with La Société Pas Si Secrète Des Champs-Élysées (The Not So Secret Society of the Elysian Fields), a.k.a, the Société Des Champs Elysée.

-This new band of 40 merry revelers will float through the city on the new Rampart - St. Claude Avenue Streetcar from Elysian Fields and St Claude, across Canal, past the Superdome, to Union Station and back.
-If everything times out as planned, the krewe will pass the Phunny Phorty Phellows who ride the St. Charles Streetcar.
+Since 2017, this band of 40 merry revelers has floated through the city on the Rampart - St. Claude Avenue Streetcar from Elysian Fields and St Claude, across Canal, past the Superdome, to Union Station and back.
+When everything times out as planned, the krewe passes the Phunny Phorty Phellows who ride the St. Charles Streetcar.
 Stand at Canal between Carondelet and Rampart if you want to witness the meeting of the krewes.